Cardano-After-Dark/cardgen/README.md

 ## Project setup

 If you have nixos, you need to :
 ```
 nix-env -iA nixpkgs.python312
 nix-env -iA nixpkgs.python312Packages.virtualenv
 ```

+For macOS, Windows, and Linux, just install Python 3.12

-Anyway, when python is installed
+When python is installed

 ``` bash
 python -m venv venv